-- 1. Security audit - Changes to key audit parameters. - Any attempts to delete or alter audit logs. - 2.
-Identification and authentication - Successful or failed attempt to set up a new role - Administer changes the maximum number of identity verification attempts allowed
+- 1. Security audit

+- Changes to key audit parameters.

+- Any attempts to delete or alter audit logs.

+- 2. Identification and authentication

+- Successful or failed attempt to set up a new role

+- Administer changes the maximum number of identity verification attempts allowed

 - Failure to log into the system

 - Account number locked out

 - Change in the identity verification mechanism of the system

-- GTLSCA key generation (not including generations of single use)
+- 3. GTLSCA key generation (not including generations of single use)

 - 4. GTLSCA private key access

-- 5. Addition, deletion or storage of a public key
+- 5. Issuance and revocation of subscriber certificates

 - 6. Private key export other than single use keys

-- Certificate registration, revocation and status change application procedure
+- 7. Application and verification procedures about certificate registration, revocation and status change

 - 8. Security-related configuration setting changes

 - 9. Account number addition, deletion and access authorization modifications

 - 10. Certificate profile change

 - 11. CRL profile change

 - 12. GTLSC server setting change

 - 13. Physical access and site security

 - 14. Anomalies

+- 15. Security module life cycle management

+- 16. Generation of CRLs

+- 17. Issuance of OCSP Responder

+- 18. All verification behaviors set forth in this CPS and the Baseline Requirements

+- 19. Approval and rejection of certificate application requests